cdelahousse/Kindle-Display-And-Server/README.md

 ##Server

-* On Ubuntu, install the dependencies:
+* On Ubuntu Linux, install the dependencies:

         sudo apt-get install python3-pip libfreetype6-dev
         sudo pip3 install Pillow

 * Make sure port `9876` is forwarded to your server
-* Run `pyton3 server/server.py`
+* Run `python3 server/server.py`

 The server will serve at `http://<your-ip>:9876`